 - Woodlands Inn is in Forks and has air conditioning and a patio/balcony. (rates start at $125 per night; book your room on Booking.com or Hotels.com)

 - Quillayute River Resort is a beautiful resort in Forks where each room has a porch and a view of the river. (rates start at $225 per night; book your room on Booking.com or read reviews on TripAdvisor)

 In the morning on your Olympic Peninsula drive, leave from Port Angeles and head west on the Highway towards the Elwha River Valley.
 Here you will adventure to an old ice glacier-carved valley.

 You will have the option of plenty of things to do here.
-From beautiful hot springs to a river that was once a dam to the abundance of elk population, there is plenty to explore during your Olympic Peninsula road trip.
+There is plenty to explore during your Olympic Peninsula road trip, from beautiful hot springs to a river that was once a dam to the abundance of the elk population.

 When you arrive, find the Whiskey Bend Trailhead Hike.
 It’s a seven-mile hike up and along the Elwha River Valley.
 You should also check out the Geyser Valley, Grand Canyon of the Elwha, and Goblins Gate.

 If you’re looking for some more accessible hikes, make your way to Glines Canyon Overlook.
-This is where the restoration project underwent removing the dam and adding it back to the longest river course in the Olympic Peninsula.
+This is where the restoration project removed the dam and added it back to the longest river course in the Olympic Peninsula.

 You can hike to a series of hot springs and alpine lakes found along the Hot Springs Road.
 This is a great place to relax during the mid-point of your Olympic National park road trip.